ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/help-hours.md

 You don't have to go to the labs just for help – you're also welcome just to go there to work any time!

-### Instructor Office Hours
+### Instructor/TA Office Hours

 “Office hours” should maybe be called “student hours” – they are times where we are available in our office (physically or virtually) **for you**.
-You can come to instructor office hours with any kind of questions about the course, or even about the next course, or about catching up if you feel you've fallen behind, or something you wanted to know more about from lecture, or if you need some life advice, or to simply introduce yourself and catch up.
+You can come to instructor or TA office hours with any kind of questions about the course, or even about the next course, or about catching up if you feel you've fallen behind, or something you wanted to know more about from lecture, or if you need some life advice, or to simply introduce yourself and catch up.
 You can also ask me programming questions in office hours, just like you would in